DiamondDevelop/whack-a-monster/README.md

 }
 ```

-**Hint:** Study [this REPL](https://replit.com/@thinkful/showAndHide#script.js) if you get stuck.
-The REPL has a very similar example that implements the mechanism that you want to implement here.

-**Commit your code**: If you've made notable progress, now might be a good time to make a commit to secure your progress.

 #### 4. `gameOver()`

 The purpose of this function is simply to determine if the game should continue or stop.
 The game continues if there is still time (`if(time > 0)`).
 If there is still time, then `showUp()` needs to be called again so that it sets a different delay and a different hole.
 If there is no more time, then it should call the `stopGame()` function.
 The function also needs to return the `timeoutId` if the game continues or the string `"game stopped"` if the game is over.
-You don't need to worry about the time right now.
 The time will be addressed in US-05.

 ```js
 function gameOver() {